EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    * U lists supported ECDH curves in order of preference

-   * V verifies that the ECDH curve of the ephemeral key is the most preferred common curve
+   * V verifies that the ECDH curve of the ephemeral key is the first supported curve

 * Transport of opaque application defined data.